cappuchinese/Intro-Java/src/week1_1/Readme.md

 ```
 One of the methods (fetching user input) is already implemented for you.

+Of course, you also do not have the Java Exception mechanism dealt with in the course.
+Therefore, an example of its use is given in the method calculateBMI(), already providing you with two passed tests!
+You can use this example to create the implementation of method getMessage().

 **Please note that is it absolutely essential that you use the given method stubs to complete the assignment!**